AndreiChertkov/teneva_opti/workflow.md

     wget https://raw.githubusercontent.com/AndreiChertkov/teneva_bm/main/install_mujoco.py && python install_mujoco.py --env teneva_opti && rm install_mujoco.py
     ```

+7. In the case of problems with `scikit-learn`, uninstall it `pip uninstall scikit-learn` and then install it from the anaconda: `conda install -c anaconda scikit-learn`.

-7. Reinstall `teneva_opti` from the source (after updates of the code):
+8. Reinstall `teneva_opti` from the source (after updates of the code):
     ```bash
     clear && pip uninstall teneva_opti -y && python setup.py install
     ```

-8. Optionally delete virtual environment at the end of the work:
+9. Optionally delete virtual environment at the end of the work:
     ```bash
     conda activate && conda remove --name teneva_opti --all -y
     ```